-- Ensure the ICT equipment being used during the assessments: - Can be moved on a stable surface, such as a trolley to all locations where the assessment is to occur - When being moved through a facility, the camera is facing forward - Complies with infection prevention and control requirements for equipment being moved between clinical areas, if relevant - Is fully charged and includes backup power supply, if required. - Do not use virtual backgrounds during assessments.
+- Ensure the ICT equipment being used during the assessments: - Can be moved to all locations where the assessment is to occur - When being moved through a facility, the camera is facing forward - Is fully charged and includes backup power supply, if required - Do not use virtual backgrounds during assessments.
 These reduce the likelihood of opportunistic observation of practice and environment.